stonepros/stone/doc/rbd/iscsi-target-cli-manual-install.rst

 If you are already using a compatible kernel, you can go to next step.
 However, if you are NOT using a compatible kernel then check your distro's documentation for specific instructions on how to build this kernel.
-The only Ceph iSCSI specific requirements are that the following build options must be
+The only Stone iSCSI specific requirements are that the following build options must be
 enabled:

     ::